danx-uoft/codeSTACKr/README.md

 # Hi there, I'm Dan 🇨🇳 🇨🇦

 ## About me
-- 🇨🇳 I was born and raised in China
+- 🇨🇳 I was born and raised in Guangdong, China
 - 🇨🇦 I currently live in Toronto, Canada
 - 🏫 I'm a graduate student at the University of Toronto